If you’ve ever thought your history lessons were boring, then truthfully, you had the wrong teacher. Teaching history can be exciting and interesting.

 You can liven up a part of history with a game, but be very careful that the game is in the right place.
 Playing a game about slavery-absolutely not.
 Playing a game to show how the stock market crashed before the Great Depression-sure.

 The topic needs careful consideration.
 Reach out to other teachers, community members or friends.
-If they are not giving you a resounding “that sounds like a good idea” then it’s not a good idea.
+If they are not giving you a resounding “that sounds like a good idea,” then it’s not a good idea.
 When in doubt, don’t do it.

 Learning games from different countries is one way to learn about different cultures.
 Try the Bone Game, played by Indigenous children in Canada to learn to count.
-You can find it in our Resource Library or we can send it to you when you sign up for our email list.
+You can find it in our Resource Library, or we can send it to you when you sign up for our email list.

 Role-Playing Has a Purpose

-Getting your students to act out important events or historical figures can be a great way for them to engage with the information, but you need to have a talk with everyone involved about cultural appropriation, cultural stereotypes and how to be respectful about how these figures are portrayed.
+Getting your students to act out important events or historical figures can be a great way for them to engage with the information, but you need to have a talk with everyone involved about cultural appropriation, cultural stereotypes and how to be respectful of how these figures are portrayed.

 Just like if you were trying to decide if you should play a game to help learn about a topic, person or event, you have to be careful with the role-playing.